KIS Summary:

 - You’ll develop deeper understanding and skills (which is the whole point of school!)

-An Example of Scaling in Action
+What is an Example of Scaling in Action?

 Let’s say two students both get a raw mark of 85: